VowpalWabbit/vowpalwabbit.github.io/_tutorials/contextual_bandits.md

 ### Input format for `--cb_explore`

+The command `--cb_explore 4` specifies our examples explore a total of four actions:

 ```text
 --cb_explore <number_of_actions>
 ```

-The command `--cb_explore 4` specifies our examples explore a total of four actions.

 >**Note:** This format explores the action space so you must specify which algorithm you want to use for exploration.

-#### Usage
+### Usage

-The following examples use the input format for the `--cb` command example above:
+The following examples use the input format from the `--cb` command example:

 ```text
 vw -d train.dat --cb_explore 4 --first 2